 Algebraic Number Theory

-One-name-studies, especially Thurbers, Wadsworths, and Jacksons of Northern Ireland and Beaver County, Pennsylvania
+One-name-studies, especially Thurbers, Wadsworths, and Jackson (the latter focusing on Northern Ireland and Beaver County, Pennsylvania)

 I grew up in southern Los Angeles County.
 I moved south for college, doing both my undergraduate and graduate studies at the beautiful University of California, San Diego.
 After a postdoctoral position at the University of California, Irvine, I moved east with my wife Kelly and daughter Lilah to take a position at Lebanon Valley College in Annville, PA.
 I spend a lot of time with my family around the house reading, cooking (especially grilling), and cycling around the local country roads.
 I am an expert Boggle player, actively playing the mobile apps Ruzzle (UN: Apoplexy) and Scramble With Friends (UN: Apoplexic).
 (Please challenge me, but send me an email first so I don't accidentally decline your invite.)
 I have lately reacquired a drum kit and a piano and enjoy playing both.